Awards Application Guide

 - To maintain fairness and impartiality during the awards assessment period, applicants and organizations are not permitted to contact the awards judges.

-- For the awards application to be considered, the guidance document on the applications must be signed and dated and submitted along with the application.
+- For the awards application to be considered, the applicant declaration included on the entry form must be agreed and dated.

 For information about the judging process, please visit our website at BCI Awards Judging Guidance.